 Davide Nari has played in hundreds concerts as soloist, in chamber music concerts and symphonic orchestral productions in Italy and abroad (Europe, USA, Asia) and he has produced many CDs for important record companies (Warner Music Italy, Da Vinci Publishing, Ars Publica).

-He has played with the “Carlo Felice” Symphony Orchestra in Genoa, the “Haydn” Symphony Orchestra in Bolzano and the “Teatro Lirico di Cagliari” orchestra during productions, musicals (including the first national absolute performance of the musical “An American in Paris” in 2018) and symphony concerts conducting by M° W. Marshall, A. Chauhan, T. Brock, J. Lowe, D. Smith, B. Venezi and S. Lloyd.
+He has played with the “Carlo Felice” Symphony Orchestra in Genoa, the “Haydn” Symphony Orchestra in Bolzano and the “Teatro Lirico di Cagliari” orchestra during operas, musicals and symphony concerts conducting by M° W. Marshall, D. Renzetti, A. Chauhan, T. Brock, J. Lowe, D. Smith, B. Venezi and S. Lloyd.

 He has been on tour with the Duo Brillance in USA, playing and teaching for the Minneapolis (of which he was also a substitute teacher), Bemidji, Augsburg Universities (Minnesota) and for the McNeese State University (Lake Charles, Louisiana).
 In 2018 he played and teached as the only European teacher at the “1st Saxophone Camp” in Seoul, South Korea, together with international saxophonists (Hiroshi Hara, Ching-Shyan Yen, Brandon Jinwoo Choi e Seung-dong Lee).
 In 2019 he was finalist for the tenor saxophone audition at the Regio Theater Orchestra in Turin.